Advancing towards EPAC - progress update June 2024

 Meeting the challenge: installing the EPAC compressor chambers

-The EPAC compressor chambers house five large optics that compress the pulse length of the laser beam.
+The EPAC compressor chambers house large diffraction grating optics to handle the optical power of the petawatt pulses to be delivered to the Experimental Areas.
+In these chambers, the duration of EPAC pulses will be compressed by a factor of more than 100,000 to less than 30 fs duration.
 The laser beam must be propagated in a high vacuum during and after compression, so these compressor chambers act as the vacuum boundary.
-As they need to withstand the large external forces imposed by atmospheric pressure, they are made from stainless steel, with suitably thick walls and reinforcing structures to prevent deformation.
+This vacuum environment is designed to be very clean and mechanically stable, and will enable highly precise motorised movements of the compressor optics.
+As the chambers need to withstand the large external forces imposed by atmospheric pressure, they are made from stainless steel, with suitably thick walls and reinforcing structures to prevent deformation.
 The doors are made from aluminium to reduce their mass, and the overall mass of the chambers.
 Even so, the mass of each chamber and internal breadboard is 13 tonnes, with an external size of 2.2 m x 3.2 m x 2 m.

 The compressor chambers needed to be located on the second floor of the EPAC building.
 As there was no access through the roof, they were posted through an opening in a wall on that floor.
 The installation was completed in stages: concrete preparation works; baseplate positioning and permanent fixture to the concrete; lifting and positioning of the chambers; final assembly; and vacuum commissioning.